 Vegan egg ingredients

-- 2 tbsp vegan butter or neutral oil
+- 2 tablespoon vegan butter or neutral oil

-- ¼ tsp turmeric – optional this just adds color
+- ¼ teaspoon turmeric - optional (this just adds color)

-- ½ tsp black salt optional but will give this an eggy flavor
+- ½ teaspoon black salt (optional but will give this an eggy flavor)

 - Make the eggs first

 - Soak your mung beans in water over night.
 Drain and rinse the next day

 - Pre-heat oven to 350 degrees

 - Place all of the ingredients in the "Vegan Egg Ingredients" section in a blender.

 - Blend for at least 1-2 minutes to give the aquafaba time to thicken

 - Oil your 12 cup muffin tin (or large lipped baking sheet